rezabrizi/LitCoach/README.md

     source venv/bin/activate
     ```

-    **Using `conda`:**
+    Using `conda`:

     ```bash
     # Create a conda environment
-    conda create --name litcoach-env python=3.8
+    conda create --name litcoach-env python=3.12

     # Activate the conda environment
     conda activate litcoach-env
     ```

-4. **Install Necessary Dependencies:**
+4. **Install necessary dependencies:**

     ```bash
     npm install
     ```
-    > [!NOTE]
-    > This command not only installs the Node.js dependencies but also triggers a post-install script that installs the required Python packages.
+    > **Note:** This command not only installs the Node.js dependencies but also triggers a post-install script that installs the required Python packages.

 5. **Start the server and extension concurrently:**